-- Run a clean flannel (I use a bamboo cloth) under hot water and hold it over your face.
-This allows the steam to gently lift the dirt, make-up and dead skin cells.
-Wipe away residue leaving clean, hydrated skin.
+- Run a clean flannel (I use a bamboo cloth) under hot water, then hold it gently over your face.
+This allows the steam to ‘lift away’ dirt, make-up, and dead skin cells.
+Wipe away the residue to leave clean, hydrated skin.

-- You can finish with a bit more oil but normally you won’t have to.
-(If your skin does feel a bit tight afterwards, it’s sometimes because the water has been too hot.
+- You can finish by applying a bit more oil, but normally you won’t have to.
+If your skin does feel a bit tight afterwards, it may be that the water has been too hot.
 Go for warm water, rather than very hot, especially if you have sensitive skin.

 How to Use

-- Apply 1 – 2 drops in your hand then rub through dry hair, massaging your scalp well and working the oil through any damaged or dry ends.
+- Apply 1 or 2 drops to your palm, then rub the oil through dry hair, massaging your scalp well and working the oil into any damaged areas or dry ends.

 - Apply more if necessary.

-So as you can see I’ve tried this oil in multiple ways and really enjoyed trying out and using it.
+As you can see, I’ve used Carrot Oil in multiple ways, and have really enjoyed testing it.
 My skin certainly feels more nourished, and my hands and nails look a whole lot better than when I started.
 And if you’re trying to reduce your waste, Carrot Oil is the perfect multi-purpose must-have.
 You only have to buy one product for your face, body, cuticles, and hair.
 I haven’t tried using carrot oil as a self-tanner or in the sun yet, but I’ll definitely give it a go this summer!